 A pear-shaped, two-stringed or three-stringed medieval instrument, played with a bow.

-- French from Old French, alteration (influenced by bec, beak, from its shape) of rebebe, from Old Provençal rebeb, from Arabic rabāb, from rabba, to be master, control rbb in Semitic roots
+- French from Old French alteration (influenced by bec beak, from its shape) of rebebe from Old Provençal rebeb from Arabic rabāb from rabba to be master, control rbb in Semitic roots

 - From Middle French rebec, alteration of rubebe.